jfernandoghe/jfernandoghe.github.io/index.md

 ## Profesional experience

  - (2025 to date) **Lecturer assistant** Lecturer for ITESM-GDA for Mechatronics faculty, lecturing on Mechatronics and Biomedical engineering bachelor's.  <br/>
- - (2024 to 2025) **Consultant Freelancer** Consultancy and development of multidisciplinary projects focused on dashboards, machine learning and forecasting.  <br/>
+ - (2024 to 2025) **Freelancer Engineer** Consultancy and development of multidisciplinary projects focused on dashboards, machine learning and forecasting.  <br/>
  - (2020 to 2024) **Early stage researcher** ESR for Universté de Strasbourg as a doctoral student.
  - (2019 to 2020) **Research asistant** _Center for Mathematical Research_ Data analysis and academic paper writting.  <br/>
  - (2019 to 2020) **Consultant Freelancer** Consultancy and development of multidisciplinary projects focused on computer-aided design, hardware prototyping, programming and